BinaryWorlds/FacebookClearActivityLog2024/README.md

 Function takes two arguments
 clean(nr, ignored);

-- nr - maxium number of items to delete,
+- nr - maximum number of items to delete,
 - ignored - how many objects to ignore, from the beginning of the list; default 0

 If you run app again(without second argument), ignored items will be saved.